Monument against War and Fascism in VIenna

 THE HISTORY OF THE MONUMENT AGAINST WAR AND FASCISM IN VIENNA

-Historical reminding of the period of Austrian history between 1938 and 1945 within the Third Reich is to be not so familiar site in Vienna, located just 100 meters from famous Vienna State Opera (Statsoper) and next to Albertina art gallery.
-The whole world know it as Monument against Fascism in Vienna (Mahnmal gegen Krieg und Faschismus).
+Historical reminding of the period of Austrian history between 1938 and 1945 within the Third Reich is to be not so familiar site in Vienna, located just 100 meters from the famous Vienna State Opera (Staatsoper) and next to the Albertina art gallery.
+The whole world knows it as Monument against Fascism in Vienna (Mahnmal Gegen Krieg und Faschismus).

-Stepping over the “Gates of Violence”, we see on-ground bronze statue, depicting an old Jew, who had to suffer humiliations.
-Just after the Anschluss in March 1938, anti-Semitic actions had become a common scene and, sometimes, Jews were forced to wash streets on the knees, sweeping anti-Nazi mottos.
-The back of a statue covered with a barbed wire – one of the symbols of imprisonment within concentration camps.
-This element has been added after a while – people used bronze statue as a place to sit.
+Stepping over the “Gates of Violence”, we see the on-ground bronze statue, depicting an old Jew, who had to suffer humiliation.
+Just after the Anschluss in March 1938, anti-Semitic actions had become a common scene and, sometimes, Jews were forced to wash streets on their knees, sweeping anti-Nazi mottos.
+The back of a statue is covered with barbed wire – one of the symbols of imprisonment within concentration camps.
+This element has been added after a while – people used the bronze statue as a place to sit.

-The next composition within Vienna Monument against Fascism is known as or “Orpheus enters the Underground world”.
+The next composition within Vienna Monument against Fascism is known as “Orpheus Enters the Underground World”.
 Stone man figure transfixed in white marble.
-Statue honors both people, who resisted Nazi regime and civil casualties of air strike bombing, in particular in Vienna, in particular to those, who died under the ruins of Philipphof house.
+The statue honors both people, who resisted the Nazi regime and civil casualties of the airstrike bombing, in particular in Vienna, particularly those, who died under the ruins of the Philipphof house.

-“The stone of Republic“, stands next to the Orpheus and symbolize the will of freedom and independence.
-It was covered with the names of Austrians who has proclaimed the necessity of Austrian Republic renaissance and the text of Declaration of Independence of Austria on April 27, 1945.
+“The stone of the Republic“, stands next to Orpheus and symbolizes the will for freedom and independence.
+It was covered with the names of Austrians who proclaimed the necessity of the Austrian Republic Renaissance and the text of the Declaration of Independence of Austria on April 27, 1945.